-The Ingersoll Drinking Water System is a Large Municipal Water system as defined by Ontario Regulation (O.Reg.)
+The Ingersoll Drinking Water System (DWS) is a large municipal residential water system as defined by O. Reg.
 170/03 and serves a population of approximately 14,065.
-There are seven secure groundwater wells and Water Treatment Facilities (WTF) serving the Ingersoll systems as follows:
+There are seven secure groundwater wells and seven Water Treatment Facilities (WTF) serving the Ingersoll systems as follows:

 Treatment Facility Well Treatment Merritt St. WTF 2 Oxidation and filtration.
+Ferric sulfate to assist with filtration.
 Disinfection with sodium hypochlorite.
 Hamilton Rd.
 WTF 3 Oxidation and filtration.
 Disinfection with sodium hypochlorite and chlorine gas.
 Canterbury St. WTF 5 Oxidation and filtration.
 Disinfection with sodium hypochlorite and chlorine gas.
-West St. WTF 7 Not operational in 2022.
+West St. WTF 7 Not operational in 2023.
 Dunn's Rd.
 WTF 8 Oxidation and filtration.
+Ferric sulfate to assist with filtration.
 Disinfection with sodium hypochlorite and chlorine gas.
 Thompson Rd.
 WTF 10 Oxidation and filtration.
 Disinfection with sodium hypochlorite and chlorine gas.
-Wallace Line 11 Not operational in 2022
+Wallace Line 11 Not operational in 2023

-Due to the elevated levels of naturally occurring hydrogen sulphide, the WTF's, with the exception of Wallace Line, have hydrogen sulphide removal equipment consisting of an oxidation and filtration process.
+Due to the elevated levels of naturally occurring hydrogen sulphide in the supply wells all treatment facilities except Wallace Line WTF have hydrogen sulphide removal equipment consisting of an oxidation and filtration process.
 The filters also improve the water quality by reducing other parameters such as turbidity and iron.
+Each treatment facility has an in-ground reservoir, automated chlorine injection system, monitoring and alarm equipment, and supplies water directly to the distribution system.

-Each WTF has an in-ground reservoir, automated chlorine injection system, monitoring and alarm equipment, and supplies water directly to the distribution system.
-In 2022, approximately 166,489 litres of sodium hypochlorite (liquid chlorine) and 952 kg of chlorine gas were used in the water treatment process.
-Also 1,200 kg of ferric sulfate was used at the Dunn's Rd and Merritt St WTF's to improve filter performance.
+In 2023, approximately 160,270 L of sodium hypochlorite and 1155 kg of chlorine gas were used in the water treatment process.
+Also 600 kg of ferric sulfate was used at the Dunns Road and Merritt Street WTF's to improve filter performance.
 These chemicals are certified to meet standards set by the Standards Council of Canada or American National Standards Institute.

 Storage capacity is provided by a 2,840 m3 water tower and a 3,290 m3 reservoir at the Merritt Street WTF.
-Standby generators are located at Merritt Street, Thompson Road and Dunn's Road WTF's to provide electrical power to these facilities during power outages.
+Standby generators are located at Merritt Street, Thompson Road and Dunns Road WTF's to provide electrical power to these facilities during power outages.

-The system is maintained by licensed water system operators, who operate the treatment and monitoring equipment and collect samples as specified by the Regulations.
+The system is maintained by licensed water system operators, who operate the treatment and monitoring equipment and collect samples as specified by O. Reg.
+170/03.
 Microbiological and chemical samples are analyzed at certified laboratories.
 A SCADA (Supervisory Control and Data Acquisition) system controls the normal operation of the facilities and collects operational data.
 Alarms automatically notify operators in the event of failure of critical operational requirements.
+The Ingersoll DWS does not supply drinking water to any other drinking water systems.
+A bulk water station is located at 280 Harris Street.